-In this article, I will share with you how to prepare and pass the Microsoft Sentinel Ninja Training.
+In this article, we will share with you how to prepare and pass the Microsoft Sentinel Ninja Training.

 In This Article